Readers' advisory: Indirect readers' advisory

-Indirect readers' advisory involves the creation of displays, bookmarks, and annotated book lists that a reader/patron can pick up and peruse on their own without actively engaging a readers' advisor.
+Indirect readers' advisory involves the creation of displays, bookmarks, and annotated book lists that a reader can peruse on their own without actively engaging a readers' advisor.
 Indirect readers' advisory aids, particularly annotated book lists, focus on appeal elements rather than providing extensive plot summaries.
-Recently, some public libraries (like the Williamsburg Regional Library in Virginia) have begun experimenting with form-based readers' advisory, which allows for a richer indirect readers advisory experience.
+Some public libraries have implemented form-based readers' advisory, which allows for a richer indirect readers' advisory experience.

 Maintaining a Staff Recommendations display is another way to improve a library's readers' advisory service.
 Since many readers are browsers, staff recommendations make it easier to select a book.

-In their 2001 article "Reader's Advisory: Matching Mood and Material," Ross and Chelton recommend placing books in four areas of the library in order to make the most of merchandising.
-These four areas are the entrance, the ends of stacks, high traffic areas, and the circulation desk.
-Placing the display in these areas ensure that patrons will see and, hopefully, utilize the books on display.
-Ross and Chelton also note that books, not posters and announcements, should be here because merchandised titles will circulate very quickly.
+In their 2001 article "Reader's Advisory: Matching Mood and Material," Ross and Chelton recommend placing books at the entrance, the ends of stacks, high traffic areas, and the circulation desk.

 Readers' advisory resources

 Print

 Popular print resources include the What Do I Read Next? series of reference books (published by Gale), the Genreflecting series (published by Libraries Unlimited), and the Readers' Advisory Guides (published by the American Library Association).
 Seattle librarian Nancy Pearl achieved broad recognition for her reader's guides, Book Lust and More Book Lust.
-Also of note are Pearl's guides to contemporary fiction: Now Read This: A Guide to Mainstream Fiction, 1978–1998 and Now Read This II: A Guide to Mainstream Fiction, 1990–2001.
+She also wrote guides to contemporary fiction: Now Read This: A Guide to Mainstream Fiction, 1978–1998 and Now Read This II: A Guide to Mainstream Fiction, 1990–2001.

 BookPage is a periodical available at many public libraries, containing book reviews, recommended reading lists, and author interviews.